qosdil/tt-fraudsters-suspender/README.md

 ### Generate Fake Users

-This command generates N numbers of fake users (assume they all are fraudsters of the system) and will write to Cognito, PostgreSQL database and a text file.
+This command generates N numbers of fake users (assume they all are fraudsters) and will write to Cognito, PostgreSQL database and a text file.

 The following example will generate 1000 fake users:
 ```